lxsmnsyc/store-adapter/packages/react-store-adapter/README.md

 ### Selective state updates

 `react-store-adapter` provides a way to transform and filter state, which adds a benefit for the UI to save render time specially if the state is considered equal.

+### Automatic store cleanup

+To prevent memory leaks, `react-store-adapter` automatically cleans up store instance internally if those stores has no listeners. `createStoreAdapter` can accept `keepAlive: true` to prevent automatic cleanup.

 ## Examples